 After smoking out, Andy declared we had to go eat.
 Even artists get the munchies.
 We walked across Union Square to Max’s Kansas City.
 As we got seated, Andy asked Patti Smith and Robert Maplethorpe to join us.

-“You should shoot these boys, Tim and Jack are lovers,” Andy remarked to Maplethorpe.
+“You should shoot these boys, Tim and Jack are lovers,” Andy remarked to Maplethorpe, the photographer.